-‘Becoming a Teacher Educator’ has been an ongoing research and development project over the last twenty years.
-An initial research paper ‘Rose-Tinted Reflection’ (Boyd, 2002) concluded with a challenging claim: ‘This study… raises some doubts about the value of ITE partnership for the school.’
-My view is that we should raise the expectations of teachers invovled in teacher education so that they become ‘research literate’ and I would argue that much stronger and better resourced university-schools partnerships are needed to support that ambition.
+An inital research journal paper ‘Rose-Tinted Reflection’ (Boyd, 2002) concluded with a challenging claim: ‘This study… raises some doubts about the value of ITE partnership for the school.’
+My view is that we should raise expectations of teachers involved in teacher education and support their professional learning so that they become ‘research literate’ (Boyd, 2022a).
+This is even more urgent given the post-truth politics that has become a feature of education (Boyd, 2022b, 2022c).
+I would argue that much stronger and better resourced university-schools knowledge exchange partnerships are needed to support that ambition.

-A study of university-based teacher educators focused on their seeking of ‘credibility’.
+A study of university-based teacher educators found they were focusing on their seeking of ‘credibility’.
 These colleagues were under pressure to be credible as ‘school teachers’ when they should have been concentrating on being credible as academics (Boyd & Harris, 2010).
 This cuts to the issue in England where confused policy makers, unaware of their own position of privilege and arrogant about the contribution of ‘experts’, have relied on their personal educational experiences (as learners) and think that being a great teacher is a god-given natural trait that can be learned simply by observing and copying experienced colleagues.
 There is a tension in a university-schools partnership around the value placed on public knowledge (published theory, research) and the practical wisdom of expert teachers, but that tension can be a driver for expansive learning.
 We analysed similar but distinctive data on new lecturers in Nursing where professional values of controlling risk and of caring appear to strongly influence academic identity and pedagogy (Boyd & Lawley, 2009).

-A focus for all of this work is that academic induction in universities has been weak and that higher education needs to develop more expansive workplace learning environments, but with individual autonomy to choose pathways and so avoid overload (Boyd, 2010; Boyd, Smith & Beyatzas, 2015).
+My teaching on a postgraduate course for newly appointed lecturers and the work on teacher educators also drew me into research with university-based nurse educators.
 A funded national survey-based study of lecturers in nursing and allied health professions (Boyd, Smith, Lee & McDonald, 2009) produced three subsequent research journal papers focused on academic identity and work (Smith & Boyd, 2012; Boyd, Smith & Beyatzas, 2015; Boyd & Smith, 2016).
 Caroline Smith and I entitled our 2016 paper ‘The Contemporary Academic’ with the intention to be provocative, we argued that lecturers in nursing were juggling teaching, research AND consultancy in their boundary-crossing roles.

 A partnership with the University of Porto provided insight to European approaches to professional education, which generally value theory and research much more highly than in England.
 Working with my colleague Prof. Amelia Lopes supported my learning (Lopes, Boyd, Andrew & Pereira, 2014) and involved me in co-supervision of a doctoral student at the University of Porto.
 With three published papers along the way, Doctora Rita Sousa successfully completed her thesis and viva in February 2021.
 Collaborating with colleagues at University of Porto helped us to see beyond the work of colleagues focused on traditional UK universities around the ‘research-teaching (RT) nexus’ to propose a wider view of the ‘research-teaching knowledge exchange (RTKE) nexus’ (Boyd & Smith, 2016).

-I am pleased to be co-author with my nurse educator colleagues Sue Harness of a paper on the university tutorial within the context of professional education (Harness & Boyd, 2021).
+I am pleased to be co-author with my nurse educator colleague Sue Harness of a paper on the university tutorial within the context of professional education (Harness & Boyd, 2021).
 This study is important because it follows ten lecturers in nursing from ten different UK universities, to investigate their academic identities and then, using video analysis, reveal how they deploy those identities within the hidden world of the university tutorial.
 Making this link between identities and pedagogy is a significant contribution.

-My recent focus has been on teacher educators and teacher education, and I have epxerimented with blog posts on the British Educational Research Association (BERA) including a call for teacher educators to be ‘subversive (Boyd, 2021).
+My recent focus has been on teacher educators and teacher education, and I have experimented with blog posts on the British Educational Research Association (BERA) including a call for teacher educators to be ‘subversive (Boyd, 2021).
 A particular interest has been on the development of ‘teachers research literacy’ and my thinking on this is reported in a chapter (Boyd, 2022a) and as editor of a collection of international studies (Boyd, Szplit and Zbrog, 2022).
 I have also engaged with the issue of teachers’ professional learning through social media and online blogging with an open access paper and a blog on ‘post truth teachers’ (Boyd, 2022c; Boyd, 2022b).

 References